 - Mouths/makes eating motions with his mouth

 There are two main methods of introducing solids: baby-led weaning and traditional weaning.
-Note that neither of these methods have anything to do with weaning from breastfeeding!
+Note that neither of these methods has anything to do with weaning from breastfeeding!
 Baby should always rely on breast milk or formula as the foundation of their nutrition until one year of age.
 Traditional weaning refers to introducing solid food to your baby in the form of purees and/or infant cereals.
 In traditional weaning, parents spoon-feed their babies very soft or pureed foods.
 Baby-led weaning refers to the method of introducing table foods to your baby in age-appropriate shapes and textures.
 In baby-led weaning, your baby is encouraged to self-feed, and parents take a more hands-off approach during mealtime.

 - Steamed, soft fruits and vegetables